HEPData/hepdata_lib/README.md

 pip install hepdata_lib
 ```

-If you are not sure about your Python environment, please also see below how to use `hepdata_lib` in a Docker or Singularity container.
+If you are not sure about your Python environment, please also see below how to use `hepdata_lib` in a Docker or Apptainer container.

 ## Getting started